myTerminal/faded-progressbar/README.md

     newProcess.updateProgress(15);

-When the process ends, invoke `end()` which prints *100%* againsts the process title and shows a completed progress bar.
+When the process ends, invoke `end()` which prints *100%* against the process title and shows a completed progress bar.

     newProcess.end();

 You are free to use the console to print any logs while a process is active, *faded-progressbar* takes care of maintaining a single progress bar at the end of the console automatically.

-By default, the package replaces the default `console.log()` method with an internal one, which is almost the same but with a few extra functionality.
+By default, the package replaces the default `console.log()` method with an internal one, which is almost the same but with a few extra functionalities.
 You can turn this feature off by invoking `unmaskLogs()`.

     fadedProgressbar.unmaskLogs();